Data Collection and Preprocessing for Large Language Models

 Pretraining Of LLMs

-To establish the fundamental language skills of LLMs, pre-training on large-scale corpora is essential.
+Pre-training on large-scale corpora is essential to establishing the fundamental language skills of LLMs.
 This allows LLMs to acquire the necessary abilities in language generation and understanding.

 In this process, the quality and scale of the pre-training corpus are crucial factors for LLMs to gain powerful capabilities.